frakman1/lifxscreen2/README.md

 - This version uses the much faster LAN protocol (vs the slower HTTP API).
 - Splits the screen into left and right segments and allows you to control two sets of bulbs independently.
 - Crops the screen so as not to take the black portion into account when calculating the average colour.
-- Better black colour handling.
+- Better black screen colour handling.

 I use this on a windows 7 64bit machine.
 Python version 2.7.5.